AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

 In many cases, the data citation for a public-use dataset has a unique URL that is sufficient for downloading the dataset.
 However, in many other cases where the URL does not lead directly to the dataset, a separate "Data Availability Statement" needs to be provided, as part of the README.
 A simple data citation is not sufficient.
 See [additional guidance on data availability statements](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html).

-### Describing the contents of your replication package

-Every replication package requires a document outlining where the data comes from, what data is provided, what requirements are needed to run the code in the replication package, how to run the code, what results to expect, and where to find the results.
-This is conventionally called the "README".

-- The AEA requires that the README follow a prescribed schema.
-Please use the [template README for social science replication packages](https://social-science-data-editors.github.io/guidance/template-README.html).

-Follow the instructions within the template README, and provide it as part of your replication package.

 ### Ideal structure of a replication package